Thoughtscript/academic_papers/Core Papers/gibbard.md

 Logical relationship that is ultimately determined by S being a conjunction or a biconditional.

 (*claim*) PQS, the Indicative Conditional, is a conjunction or a biconditional in this case.
-Here, the assertion is just P and Q!
+Here, the assertion is just P and Q or P iff Q!

 Exploring other examples.